pasvensson/API-Lab-Group-3/examples/example-05/README.md

-This is the Pin example it shows an animated map pin.
+This is the Pin example, it shows an animated map pin.
 Two horizontal movements were added, one to the left and one to the right.